+Eating problems are common and they affect people with any body shape or lifestyle.
 Singers Demi Lovato and Zayn Malik have both spoken openly about having eating disorders and what they did to get better.

 Symptoms of eating problems

-- Losing appetite
+- losing appetite

-- Eating when not hungry
+- eating when not hungry

-- Fear of gaining weight
+- being afraid of gaining weight

-- Dramatic weight loss or gain
+- dramatic weight loss or gain

-- Being sick
+- making yourself sick

-- No longer enjoying eating socially or leaving the table quickly (to be sick or hide food)
+- no longer enjoying eating socially or leaving the table quickly (to be sick or hide food)

-- Focusing on buying or cooking food for others
+- focusing on buying or cooking food for others

-- Feeling secretive
+- feeling secretive about eating

 What to do about eating problems

 - Talk to someone you trust.
 If you think you might have an eating disorder, telling someone about it can feel quite hard.
 But we’ve worked with many young people who have suffered from eating disorders, and they tell us that talking about it was the first step on their road to recovery.

 - Speak to your GP for advice.
 Sometimes learning to eat normally again can be hard work, so your doctor can help you get the support you need.
 They might suggest talking therapies that you and your family can try, to help you figure out and deal with the issues that have triggered your eating problem.
 They may also want to measure your weight to assess your BMI (Body Mass Index) – it’s ok to be nervous about this, but just remember they don’t want to judge you, they only want to help.

 It began with some traumatic news.
 There had been an accident involving one of our classmates and she had died.
 The loss was one of my sisters’ best friends so I put all my attention into looking after her.
 I never grieved myself, meaning I never dealt with the emotional toll this took on me.

 I was having to deal with a whole range of displaced emotions.
 I turned to exercise.
 It was a good escape until it combined with my OCD-like behaviour patterns and became an obsession.
 I began obsessing over what I ate.